TSYS-Merchant/syslog4net/README.md

 #Downloading / Installation

-Currently, Merchant Warehouse’s log4net extension is only available as a source download.
+Currently, syslog4net is only available as a source download.
 If you’d like to provide a Nuget package, that'd be very welcome.

 # Contributing